shadab0908/youtubeAutoPauseExtension/README.md

 4. Click Load unpacked and select the project folder.

 You’re all set! ✅ The extension will now work automatically on YouTube.

+💡 Future Improvements

+Add customizable settings for auto-pause conditions.

+Add dark/light themes for popup UI.

+Support for other platforms like Netflix, Spotify Web, etc.

+👨‍💻 Developer

+Shadab Javed Mulla
+🎓 B.Tech Student, Vishwakarma Institute of Information Technology 💼 Passionate about Web Development, Automation, and Smart Tech 📞 9730750908

+⭐ If you like this project, consider giving it a star on GitHub!
+Your feedback and suggestions are always welcome 🙌